SEB-Core/mongoose-recipes/README.md

 ```sh
 touch .env
 ```

+This file should reside in the root of your project - same level as your `package.json`.

 You definitely don't want to push this file to GitHub, so let's immediately add it to the bottom of your `.gitignore` file.